-It takes even more courage to ask for help than it does to face horror in our work...
+Sometimes it takes even more courage to ask for help than it does to face the horrors at work in 9-1-1...
 But you can do it!

 Watch the Scott Dorsey video about the Power of EMDR for a First Responder here